Couchbase-Ecosystem/langchain-couchbase/README.md

 )
 ```

+> **Note**: The Hyperscale and Composite vector indexes must be created **after** adding documents to the vector store.
+This enables efficient vector searches.

 See a [usage example](https://github.com/couchbaselabs/query-vector-search-demo)

 ### CouchbaseSearchVectorStore

-`CouchbaseSearchVectorStore` class enables the usage of Couchbase for Vector Search using the [Search Service](https://docs.couchbase.com/server/current/vector-search/vector-search.html).
+`CouchbaseSearchVectorStore` class enables the usage of Couchbase for Vector Search using [Search Vector Indexes](https://docs.couchbase.com/server/current/vector-search/vector-search.html).
+Search Vector Indexes combine a Couchbase Search index with a vector column, allowing hybrid searches that combine vector searches with Full-Text Search (FTS) and geospatial searches.

 > Note: CouchbaseSearchVectorStore requires Couchbase Server version 7.6 and above.